keithmchd48/vue-web-component/README.md

 # vue-web-component
 An independent Vue web component that can be plugged into any website.
-It is a count-down timer that shows the time remaining until the midnight of the current day.
+It is a count-down timer that shows the time remaining until the datetime provided as props.

 ## Steps to get started